-The Board of Directors is divided into three classes, with each class serving staggered three-year terms.
+The Board is divided into three classes, with each class serving staggered three-year terms.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is elected and qualified, subject to the director's earlier death, resignation or removal.

-The term of office of the Class III directors expires at the Annual Meeting.
-The Nominating and Corporate Governance Committee recommended to the Board, and the Board has set the number of Class III directors at three and has nominated Christopher T. Cook, Robert A. Rucker and William E. Watts for election at the Annual Meeting.
+The term of office of the Class I directors expires at the Annual Meeting.
+Adam Suttin, a current Class I director, has advised the Board that he will not be standing for reelection at the Annual Meeting.
+As such, the Nominating and Corporate Governance Committee recommended to the Board, and the Board has set the number of Class I directors at two and has nominated Chris R. Homeister and Peter J. Jacullo III for election at the Annual Meeting.
 Messrs.
-Rucker and Watts have been members of the Company's Board since June 2012 and August 2012, respectively.
-Mr. Cook was appointed to serve as a member of the Company's Board in September 2014.
-Previously, Mr. Rucker was our Chief Executive Officer and President from June 2012 until December 2014.
-If elected at the Annual Meeting, each of these nominees would serve until the 2018 Annual Meeting and until his successor is elected and has qualified, or, if sooner, until the director's death, resignation or removal.
+Homeister and Jacullo have been members of the Company's Board since January 2015 and August 2012, respectively.
+If elected at the Annual Meeting, each of these nominees would serve until the 2019 Annual Meeting and until his successor is elected and has qualified, or, if sooner, until the director's death, resignation or removal.

 Directors are elected by a plurality of the votes cast in person or by proxy and entitled to vote on the election of directors.
 The three nominees receiving the most "For" votes (among votes properly cast in person or by proxy) will be elected.
-If no contrary indication is made, shares represented by executed proxies will be voted "For" the election of the three nominees named above.
+If no contrary indication is made, shares represented by executed proxies will be voted "For" the election of the two nominees named above.
 If, prior to the meeting, it should become known that any of the nominees will be unwilling or unable to serve as a director after the meeting by reason of resignation, death, incapacity or other unexpected occurrence, the proxies will be voted "For" such substitute nominee as is determined by the Board or, alternatively, not voted for any nominee.
 The Board has no reason to believe that any nominee will withdraw or be unable to serve.

-The following is a brief biography for the nominees for Class III director and each person whose term of office as a Class I or Class II director will continue after the Annual Meeting.
+The following is a brief biography for the nominees for Class I director, the current Class I director not standing for reelection, and each person whose term of office as a Class II or Class III director will continue after the Annual Meeting.

-Name Age (1) Position
+Name $Age^{(1)}$ Position

-Class I Directors:
+Class I Director Nominees:

-Chris Homeister 46 Director; President and Chief Executive Officer
+Chris R. Homeister 47 Director; President and Chief Executive Officer

-Peter J. Jacullo III (2)(3) 60 Director
+Peter J. Jacullo III (2)(3) 61 Director

+Current Class I Director, Not Standing for Reelection n

-Adam L. Suttin (2) 47 Director
+Adam L. Suttin (2) 48 Director

 Class II Directors:

-Peter H. Kamin (2)(4) 53 Director
+Peter H. Kamin (2)(4) 54 Director

-Todd Krasnow (3)(4) 57 Director
+Todd Krasnow (3)(4) 58 Director

-Class III Directors Nominees:
+Class III Directors:

-Christopher T. Cook (4) 45 Director
+Christopher T. Cook (4) 48 Director

-Robert A. Rucker 62 Director
+Robert A. Rucker 63 Director

-William E. Watts (3) 62 Director; Chairman of the Board
+William E. Watts (3) 63 Director: Chairman of the Board